mp3il/bluesnap-ios/README.md

 This class provides validation functions like isValidEmail, getCcLengthByCardType, formatCCN, getCCTypeByRegex, etc. to help you format credit card information, and validate user details.

 ### Handling currencies and rates
 These currency structures and methods assist you in performing currency conversions during checkout.
+Use BSPriceDetails function `changeCurrencyAndConvertAmounts`.

 #### Currency Data Structures
 We have 2 data structures (see BSCurrencyModel.swift): 	`BSCurrency` holds a single currency and  `BSCurrencies` holds all the currencies.